tensorflow/graphics/README.md

 Visual debugging is a great way to assess whether an experiment is going in the right direction.
 To this end, TensorFlow Graphics comes with a TensorBoard plugin to interactively visualize 3D meshes and point clouds.
 Follow [these instructions](https://github.com/tensorflow/graphics/blob/master/tensorflow_graphics/g3doc/tensorboard.md) to install and configure TensorBoard 3D.
+Note that TensorBoard 3D is currently not compatible with eager execution nor TensorFlow 2.

 <div align="center">
   <img border="0"  src="https://storage.googleapis.com/tensorflow-graphics/git/readme/tensorboard_plugin.jpg" width="1280">